exnx/footprints/README.md

 `conda activate py37`

-requires `opencv-contrib` version for Aruco marker detection
+requires `opencv-contrib` version for Aruco marker detection, as well as Pysense (the Realsense library for Python).
+See online for how to install these, or just the default environment above.

+Note, on Windows Alienware, you need to use the Anaconda Prompt specifically.  ie, in the search menu bottom left, type Anaconda, and select the Anaconda Prompt.
+You can then activate the environment as usual and run the scripts.